Evidence aggregation with ignorance in mind: learning what we do (not) know for archetypes discovery: Introduction

+We the turn to the choice of the abstention cost.
+We give a decision-theoretic interpretation that links this cost to the mean-squared error of a prediction formed after collecting additional data in a follow-up experiment, and, in turn, to the sample size of the follow-up study.
+This yields transparent benchmark and data-driven calibrations for the cost of abstention through a break-even frontier: the minimum follow-up sample size required for abstention to improve upon the best rule that predicts everywhere with high-probability, identifying when additional experimentation is most valuable.

+Finally, we provide exact and approximate optimization procedures where we consider both model classes of discrete partitions, and smooth prediction functions.

+We apply our method to the multifaceted Graduation program.
+We choose a depth-four tree (which finds eleven archetypes) by cross-validation and assigns approximately \(15\%\) of observations to the basin of ignorance through the break-even analysis.
+The resulting tree reveals substantial heterogeneity: predicted effects range from approximately zero to \(48\%\) of a control-group standard deviation, with effects typically larger for poorer individuals.
+Several predictive archetypes are shared across countries, showing how the method aggregates evidence across sites.
+In contrast, the corresponding no-abstention tree primarily splits by country, and creates several small, and higher-variance groups with extreme predictions.
+Out-of-sample validations and calibrated simulations illustrate large gains in terms of mean-squared error on the predictive set compared to standard procedures such as Empirical Bayes, CART, and generalized random forests that do not account for ignorance.

-We connect with the literature on meta-analysis and machine learning-based heterogeneity methods, which are increasingly prevalent in applied work.\footnote{For example, recent meta-analyses tackle topics including deworming, cash transfers, education interventions, the link between democracy and growth, and tests of Allport's contact hypothesis \citep{croke2024meta,angrist2023implementation,crosta2024unconditional,doucouliagos2008democracy,paluck2019contact}.
-A related empirical literature has also emerged focusing on policy design and targeting \citep{banerjee2021selecting,haushofer2022targeting}.} In nesting generalizability and effect heterogeneity within the same framework, we hope that our method can be practically useful for a wide range of applications.
-In each of these domains \citep[e.g.][]{meager2022aggregating,spiess2023finding, chernozhukov2018generic, wager2018estimation, venkateswaran2024robustly, bonhomme2015grouped, ishihara2021evidence, menzel2023transfer, adjaho2022externally, manski2004statistical, athey2021policy, kitagawa2018should}, existing literature has focused on producing estimates of treatment effect heterogeneity (or making treatment decisions) for \textit{any} context in the population of interest.
-Our innovation with respect to all such references is the possibility for the researcher to abstain from making predictions (learning where not to pool observations and instead elicit more evidence).
+\paragraph{Related literature} We connect to the literature on meta-analysis and machine-learning methods for treatment effect heterogeneity, both of which are increasingly prevalent in applied work.\footnote{For example, recent meta-analyses tackle topics including deworming, cash transfers, education interventions, the link between democracy and growth, and tests of Allport's contact hypothesis \citep{croke2024meta,angrist2023implementation,crosta2024unconditional,doucouliagos2008democracy,paluck2019contact}.
+A related empirical literature has also emerged focusing on policy design and targeting \citep{banerjee2025selecting,haushofer2022targeting}.} Across these domains \citep[e.g.][]{meager2022aggregating,spiess2023finding, chernozhukov2018generic, athey2018generalizedrandomforests, venkateswaran2024robustly, bonhomme2015grouped, ishihara2021evidence, menzel2023transfer, kim2026causal, adjaho2022externally, manski2004statistical, athey2021policy, kitagawa2018should}, the objective is typically to estimate heterogeneous effects, or make treatment decisions, for every context in the population of interest.
+Our departure is to allow the researcher to abstain from prediction, thereby learning where observations should not be pooled and where additional evidence is warranted.